 According To The American Veterinary Medical Association (AVMA), studies have shown that the benefits of microchipping far outweigh the risks.
 One study found:

 - Less than 2% of lost cats that were not chipped, found their way home.
 Likewise, cats that were chipped were reunited with their owners 38.5% of the time.

 - For dogs, 21.9% of non-chipped dogs got home compared to 52.2% of chipped pooches.

 Losing a pet is a heartbreaking experience, one no veterinarian wants to see their clients go through.
-If you’d like to discuss microchipping in Indianapolis with a vet, give us a call.
+If you’d like to discuss microchipping in Indianapolis with one of our veterinarians, give us a call.